Old Scona Academic High School: Programs of study

-Old Scona Academic offers the International Baccalaureate (I.B.)
-Diploma Program in addition to fulfilling the Alberta Education Curriculum.
-Students begin grade ten enrolled in a pre-I.B. program.
-During the spring term of this year, students must elect to either pursue the full I.B. program, a partial I.B. program, or the basic Alberta Education Curriculum.
+Old Scona Academic offers the International Baccalaureate (IB) Diploma Program in addition to fulfilling the Alberta Education Curriculum.
+Students begin grade ten enrolled in a pre-IB program.
+During the spring term of this year, students are required to either pursue the full I.B. program, or a partial I.B. program.
 Most OSA students enroll in partial I.B., with approximately ten to twenty students a year opting for the full I.B. program.

 The Old Scona Academic Higher Level (HL) I.B. course offerings as of 2021 are English A Language and Literature, European History (Route 2: Peacekeeping), Biology, and Physics.
 Mathematics, Chemistry, Computer Science, French B, and Group 6 arts are offered only at the Standard Level (SL).
-Most courses are also offered as regular Alberta 20 and 30 level classes, for those students only taking the basic Alberta Education Curriculum or partial I.B. program.
+Most courses are also offered as regular Alberta 20 and 30 level classes, for those students only taking the partial I.B. program.

 Students who elect to undertake the full two-year I.B. program to receive an I.B.
 Diploma, must complete all six groups of courses, as per the International Baccalaureate (I.B.)
 Diploma Program.
 This includes: